mariusalt/mariusalt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a behavioral economist investigating topics in the field of environmental economics.
+I am a behavioral economist researching topics in the field of environmental economics.
 My work covers various aspects of environmental economics like public good provision, energy conservation, green consumption, and sustainable finance.
 I did my Ph.D. at the University of Copenhagen in the Department for Food and Natural Resource Economics.
 At the same time, I had been working as a Researcher for the ZEW - Leibniz Centre for European Economic Research in the Department for Environmental and Resource Economics.
 In my research, I apply experimental economic methods to investigate behavioral responses to economic incentives, behavioral economic interventions like nudges, and exogenous information shocks.

 &nbsp;